SpikeInterface/spikeinterface/doc/import.rst

     from spikeinterface.core import extract_waveforms
     from spikeinterface.extractors import read_binary

-As mentioned this approach only imports exactly what you plan on using so is the most minimalist.
+As mentioned this approach only imports exactly what you plan on using so it is the most minimalist.
 It does require knowledge of the API to know which module to pull a function from.
+It could also lead to naming clashes if pulling functions directly from other scientific libraries.